Skip to content

 Multi-column rows with width

-To place multiple fields on the same row, pass a width percentage to each one.
-Adjacent fields with a width below 100 sit side by side.
+To place fields on the same row, pass a width percentage to each — adjacent fields below 100 sit side by side.

 ruby